digdilem/digdilem.org.2025/public/about/index.source.md

 * Wordpress hosted via Cloudflare Tunnel on my home server
 * In this latest iteration, Hugo hosted by Cloudflare pages

-There’s no formal company, product or service attached to Digital Dilemma.
-I use digdilem as a nick in a great many places and I’ve generally provided this site, in some form or another, mostly to house a few projects and share some information.
+There's no formal company, product or service attached to Digital Dilemma.
+I use digdilem as a nick in a great many places and I've generally provided this site, in some form or another, mostly to house a few projects and share some information.

 I hope this site is useful in some small way.